jasonp/botspade/readme.md

 Allow your viewers to bet with virtual points on your wins and losses, and other things.

 BotSpade can:
-* Change its name to yours! e.g. "BotWarOwl"
+* Change its name to yours! e.g. "BotEtheco"
 * Provide basic call-and-response in chat, e.g. !settings
 * Provide points to viewers when they check-in (!checkin)
 * Allow users to bet on game results (win/loss/tie) using !bet